daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 3. An event is a JSON-formatted document that contains data for a Lambda function to process
 4. Lambda runs your code only when triggered
 5. You pay only for the compute time you use (number of times invoked and time taken to run)

+### Cold starts and latency

+When the Lambda service receives a request to run a function via the Lambda API, the service first prepares an execution environment:

+- Service downloads code for the function stored in S3 or ECR
+- Creates environment with the memory, runtime and configuration specified

+After the execution completes, the execution environment is frozen.
+To improve resource management and performance, the Lambda service retains the execution environment for a non-deterministic period of time.

+You can minimize cold starts by provisioning Lambda concurrency to improve performance consistency:

+- Execution environment set-up happens during the provisioning process, rather during execution
+- By keeping functions initialized, which includes initialization actions and code dependencies, there is no unnecessary initialization in subsequent invocations

 ## AWS Batch